mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 ## Goodbye forever to Flatpak?
 ![](https://media1.tenor.com/images/b7e17ee010f0cc3955db366f931764f8/tenor.gif?itemid=10683738)

-Officially yes, I will no longer distribute Bottles via Flatpak.
+Officially yes, *I will no longer distribute Bottles via Flatpak*.
 Anyone who feels free to republish and maintain it, with patches and updates but this will not be officially supported by the project.
 However, it will be possible to build the Flatpak from source and install a local copy, I will keep the manifest